syncfusion-content/typescript-docs/TypeScript/DropDownList/Getting-Started.md

 ## Populating data

-The DropDownList can be bounded to both local array and remote data services .You can bind data to DropDownList through services using  [dataSource](http://help.syncfusion.com/js/api/ejdropdownlist#members:datasource) property
+The DropDownList can be bounded to both local array and remote data services .You can bind data to DropDownList through services or local data using  [dataSource](http://help.syncfusion.com/js/api/ejdropdownlist#members:datasource) property

 {% highlight html %}